sherlocked0627/Taichi-action-recognition-and-segmentation/action recognition/Tai_Chi_Action_Recognition/README.md

-## Paper
-Using Trajectoy Features for Tai Chi Action Recognition
+## Using Trajectoy Features for Tai Chi Action Recognition

 ## Files